 - It is responsibility of each member of staff to adhere to the Policy.

-Our Quality Management Policy is to design and supply products and services which consistently and fully meet our customers’ requirements.
+Our Quality Management System supports the companies scope to Design and supply products and services which consistently and fully meet our customers’ requirements.

 The company is committed to comply with those requirements and continually improve the effectiveness of our quality management.

-We have established clear quality objectives which include security arrangements, a robust IMS Review strategy to meet objectives and our Quality Policy continue to be suitable to the business and our customers’ requirements.
+We have established a robust Quality Management System which includes: A structured IMS Review strategy to meet objectives and deliver Products of high quality which continue to be suitable to the business and our customers’ requirements.

 All employees are fully briefed on the Quality Management System, and participate in continual training to ensure competence and awareness.